xiashang0624/LSTM_GloVe_classification/README.md

 **tokenizer.pickle** This file contains the embedding information and the tokenizer obtained during the  model training procss.

+To use the pre-trained model in testing cases (test.py)
+---
+To run the test.py model....

 If you want to re-train the model, make sure you download the following files/packages.
 ---